PrBart/PrBart.github.io/CV_Samovilov_Dmitriy_FE.md

 ### Career Overview

-I am an experienced developer with over 7 years of experience. focusing on meaningful and complex products.
+I am an experienced developer with over 7 years of experience, focusing on meaningful and complex products.
 My primary expertise is in **React**/**Next.js** and its ecosystem, though I am always eager to expand my skill set and share my knowledge.

 I have experience covering the full software development lifecycle: from design approval and front-end/back-end development to database modeling, cloud deployment, and **SEO** optimization.